parflow/parflow/README-CMAKE.md

 ```

 Here is a more complex example where location of various external
-packages are being specified and some features are being enabled.
+packages are being specified and some features are being enabled:

 ```shell
    mkdir build